Compassion Benchmark

 Composite scores resolving at zero — methodology disclosure

-Daily briefings surface headline findings.
-Full benchmark reports include complete methodology documentation, all 40 subdimension scores, full evidence trails, certified assessments, and sector-level analysis packages.
+Daily briefings surface the headline finding.
+Full benchmark reports include all 40 subdimension scores, complete evidence trails, certified assessments, and sector-level analysis packages — the record researchers and journalists cite.

 Viewing May 21